access-watch/access-watch/docs/tutorials/elasticsearch_input.md

 ## Monitor traffic data from Elasticsearch

-These days, one of the most common setup to analyze 'access logs' is to store them in Elasticsearch, usually using Filebeat and/or Logstash in the process.
+These days, one of the most common setups to analyze 'access logs' is to store them in Elasticsearch, typically using Filebeat and/or Logstash in the process.

-In this setup, the logs are sometime useful but they are usually underused.
-However the data is easy to query, and they make a great first case to evaluate Access Watch.
+In this setup, the logs provide some usefulness but are often underutilized.
+However, this data is easy to query and makes a great first case to evaluate Access Watch.
 You just to have to configure Access Watch to poll data from the Elasticsearch cluster and configure it with the proper format.

 This is what we will do, step by step, with this tutorial.